 How Are the Humanities Useful?

 Be careful, though, if you discover a critic, teacher, or artist in any of the disciplines who tries to tell you that the other branches of the humanities disciplines are less important than his or her own.
 Those of us who write books like this one, who teach the humanities, or who actually practice them sometimes become too critical, too intellectual, too impractical about the humanities.
 The humanities are not dead theories.
 Rather, they are alive.
-They are parts of the soul of the human race.
-Just as all parts of one's own soul are important, so are the all the parts of the soul of our human race.
-The humanities reflect the diversity of humanity.
+They are parts of the soul of our human life.
+Just as all parts of one's own soul are important, so are the all the parts of the soul of our entire human species.
 No one discipline or field of the humanities is of greater or more powerful importance than any other to our human species.

 In actual time, in an actual human life, one humanities discipline or another will of course have more weight in that person's experience than will others.
 To an artist, art may be all.
 To a priest or minister, a particular religion may take up all his or her days.
 And for some of us, the humanities may seem to have no great importance in our lives at all, at least not in our day to day living.